abhishekarya1/DSA-2k23/arrays.md

 - init `mp[0] = 1` or alt `if(sum == k) cnt++` to include the subarray from `0` till current as well in count
 - update `mp[sum]++` on every step to maintain counts for seen sums

-**Longest consecutive sequence in an array**: array can be unsorted
-- `O(n^3)` approach with a loop and a while loop to iterate till we keep finding `element + 1` for each element, find using linear search
-- `Onlogn` sort and do pairwise adjacent comparison and calc run length max for consecutives
-- use a populated `set` and do linear traversal on it, if `element - 1` is not present in set, this is where we start run length and set `cnt = 1` and keep checking set for `element + 1` and updating `cnt++`, if `element-1` is present it would've been counted by previous run length so do nothing

 **Longest subarray with equal number of 0s and 1s** [link](https://leetcode.com/problems/contiguous-array):
 - SW won't work here since its required that sum is always increasing in order to apply that (since once window left pointer is moved, it can't go back).
 It doesn't work in presence of negatives in sum k subarray problem too
 - use two FOR loop apprach and calc size using `j - i + 1` on each valid subarray, internal loop is from `j = i to n-1` as usual